Bigcoinvietnam/metronome.io/README.md

 $  node integration.js
 ```

-Finally, you will have ready to run the whole site with the auction board working
+Finally, you will have ready to run and test it with the auction board working.
+Remember, use a bulletproof HTTP server and not that we included for development proposes
 ```bash
 $  npm start